hodadako/mercury/README.md

 <details>
 <summary>Spoiler Alert: Key Scene Description</summary>

 In a memorable scene, the protagonist Miorine Rembran discovers a hidden message encoded in the DNA of a tomato left by her mother.
+<br><br>
 The anime beautifully depicts this moment where a security system is unlocked using a Java-based system designed to decode the DNA message—mirroring the core idea behind this project.

 </details>